PanLiyuan/hyper-protect-dbaas/delete_serv_inst.md

 If you wish to delete one of them, use the **bx resource service-instance-delete** command, as shown in this example:

 <pre><code class="hljs">~$ bx resource service-instance-delete MyDBaaSIns03
-Really delete the service instance MyDBaaSIns03 with ID crn:v1:bluemix:pub da0e04a520:6884bf17-9950-450f-8bl1e-65487a72d812:: ?>
 </code></pre>

-As shown, the CLI tool asks you to confirm the deletion.
+The CLI tool asks you to confirm the deletion:

+<pre><code class="hljs">Really delete the service instance MyDBaaSIns03 with ID crn:v1:bluemix:pub
+da0e04a520:6884bf17-9950-450f-8bl1e-65487a72d812:: ?>
+</code></pre>

 To confirm, type **yes**.